-Domestic abuse can be physical, psychological, sexual or financial.
+Domestic abuse behaviour can be physical, psychological, sexual or financial.

-If you’re being subjected to patterns of bullying or controlling behaviours, whether in an intimate or family relationship, it’s abuse – and it’s time to take action.
+If you are experiencing domestic abuse or have been subjected to patterns of bullying or controlling behaviours, whether in an intimate or family relationship, it’s abuse – and it’s time to take action.

-Abuse is rarely a one-off event, and it tends to get worse over time.
+Abuse is rarely a one-off event, and domestic abuse behaviour tends to get worse over time.

 It’s important to realise that your abuser is responsible for their own actions.
 Abusive behaviour is unwarranted and unacceptable under any circumstances.

 Abuse is experienced by people of all ages, ethnic backgrounds, genders, gender identities and sexualities.
 It affects people of different abilities, and happens across every class background.
 Whoever you are and whatever abuse you’re experiencing, you’re not alone.

 Are you being bullied or controlled?

 Then you’re being abused.
 Abuse takes on many different forms, including:

 Open the tabs below to find out more.

 If an abuser is manipulating and controlling you – either through intimidation, threats, humiliation or isolating you from your support networks – they’re using coercive control.